-Council and the Dean of the College with the highest number of courses in the proposal.
+Council and the Dean of the College with the highest number of hours in the proposal will present the proposal to Deans Council.
 The Deans Council must approve all IDS majors.

 Once the Deans Council approves the proposed course of study, the IDS Coordinator will be assigned as the student's primary advisor.
 The student will also be assigned an advisor in the department of the major emphasis of the student's course of study.